-Three Strikes Law and PRR Minimum Mandatory Sentencing
+Three Strikes Law and PRR Minimum Mandatory Sentencing in Sarasota, FL

 In 1999, the state of Florida created legislation to crack down on “career criminals” who commit multiple violent or serious crimes.
 This legislation is seen federally as well as statewide, with different interpretations and applications in different places.